ewfruitcake/burgerpricing/README.md

 # Price elasticity of a burger menu

 This is a README describing a big data analytics research project on price optimization.
 It will contain a summary of the analysis and work completed.
-The overall methodology is tentative and subject to change as the project progresses.

 ## Tentative overall methodology